Skip to content

 • Wide cover area: Modular structures can cover an expansive area without the need for rigid intermediate support that other traditional structures may require.

-Build a Tensile Structure with VPS
+Build a tensile fabric structure with VPS

 Build a Tensile Fabric Shade Structure With VPS